SamZyskowski/ICS-427/README.md

 Sam Zyskowski - Initial commit and all other code  <br/>
 Chris - report  <br/>
 James - report <br/>
-Jeffery - Working on fixing errors and getting landing to display matches from logged in user<br/>
+Jeffery - Working on fixing errors and working on layouts<br/>